cablehead/levee/docs/content/core/io.md

   trims this stream's buf by len. if len is nil then trims the entire buf.

 * take(n):
-  blocks until `n` bytes are buffered, and returns them as a lua string.
+  blocks until `n` bytes are buffered, and returns them as a lua string, or `nil` if there was an error.

+* chunk(n):
+  create a Chunk object from this stream that's `n` bytes.

 ### Chunk